Thrush in pregnancy: Causes & home treatments

 What does thrush look like?

-Thrush manifests differently depending on the part of the body affected:- Oral thrush: It causes white, creamy patches on the tongue, gums, inside the cheeks, or roof of the mouth.
-The impacted areas may appear red or swollen beneath the white coating.
+- Oral thrush: It causes white, creamy patches on the tongue, gums, inside the cheeks, or roof of the mouth.
+The affected areas may appear red or swollen beneath the white coating.
 Additionally, there may be discomfort, trouble swallowing, or a cottony sensation in the mouth.

 - Vaginal thrush: There is a thick, white, cottage cheese-like discharge from the vagina accompanied by swelling and itching around the vaginal opening.
-The discharge might also cause irritation or a burning sensation while urinating or sexual activity.
+The discharge might also cause irritation or a burning sensation while urinating or during sexual activity.

-- Skin thrush: The skin may develop red inflamed rashes with a shiny or damp appearance, particularly in areas like the armpits, groin, or under the breasts.
+- Skin thrush: The skin may develop red, inflamed rashes with a shiny or damp appearance, particularly in areas like the armpits, groin, or under the breasts.
 The rash may have small red spots or blisters on the edges.

 Causes

-Several factors contribute to the development of thrush in pregnancy:- Hormonal changes: Increased oestrogen levels boost glycogen in the vaginal cells, providing Candida with a food source.
-Consequently, yeast grows and multiplies, resulting in an infection.
+- Hormonal changes: Increased oestrogen levels boost glycogen in vaginal cells, providing Candida with a food source and encouraging yeast overgrowth.

 Symptoms

-The symptoms of thrush during pregnancy are similar to those seen in women who are not pregnant and may include:- Pain or discomfort during urination or sexual activity
+The symptoms of thrush during pregnancy are similar to those seen in women who are not pregnant and may include:

 - Itching or irritation in the vaginal area

-- Burning sensations while urinating or intercourse
+- Burning sensations while urinating or during intercourse

 - Redness or swelling of the vaginal tissues